Last updated April 2020

 Richard Mille watches really show their class in their groundbreaking design – utilising the sort of engineering typically seen within Formula 1 cars and and aerospace projects.
 The brand are always working to push the boundaries, utilising curved edge surfaces for micrometer precision.

 As if the exteriors weren’t enough, Richard Mille watches also pioneer groundbreaking 21st century mechanics to turn timekeeping into a true art form.

 With the Richard Mille range setting a new standard in luxury watchmaking, it’s really no surprise they can demand those high price tags.
 So, are there really any true bargains out there when it comes to this Swiss heavyweight?

 Let’s take a look at Richard Mille watch prices…

 Richard Mille RM 005

 At around £35,000 pre-owned, the RM 005 is a popular choice at the lower end of the Richard Mille range and a great place for us to start.
-Most often found in Titanium or Rose Gold, the piece comes in at a modest 38 x 45mm size with a classy leather strap to finish.
+Most often found in Titanium or Rose Gold, the piece comes in at a modest 38 x 45mm size with a durable rubber strap to finish.